-Management Consulting will continue to be a significant career option for many graduate students, regardless of whether a student's academic foundation is in business, engineering, or the basic sciences.
+Management Consulting will continue to be a significant career option for many graduate students, regardless of whether a student's academic foundation is in business, engineering, humanities, medicine, law or the basic sciences.
 Careers in Management Consulting often provide individuals an opportunity for challenging work, continued self-development, access to important social and professional networks, and, over time, significant financial rewards.
-This course is designed to enable graduate engineers explore, and prepare for a career in management consulting.
-The course is taught by a gualified fellow certified management consultant (FCMC) and licensed professional engineer (P.Eng).
+This course is designed to enable graduate engineers to explore, and prepare for a career in the practice of management consulting.
+The course is taught by a qualified Fellow Certified Management Consultant (FCMC), and state licensed professional engineer (P.Eng).
 The Management Consulting Industry has grown in size and complexity particularly since the early 1990's.
 Although there are many very small firms, the industry is dominated by a relatively few very large global organizations that practice in a variety of business settings and business disciplines.
-In addition many businesses have developed internal consulting organizations to provide consulting related services within the organization and often in conjunction with consulting services offered by third party firms.
+In addition many businesses have developed internal consulting organizations to provide consulting related services within the organization and often in conjunction with consulting services offered by external third party firms.
 In this course we explore what it means to be a Management Consultant, and will introduce students to consulting frameworks and methods; simulate consulting project activities and situations using business cases; and network students with practicing consulting professionals from a variety of global and local firms.
-Within the context of this course, consulting is view broadly and is inclusive of a number of practice areas including Strategy Consulting, IT Consulting, Marketing Consulting, Human Capital Consulting, Operational/Process Consulting, Organizational Consulting, and the very specialized field of engineering management consulting.
-Course participants will be organized into consulting teams and will have the opportunity to identify and complete two simulated consulting engagements and participate in a Case Competition sponsored and judged by a tier one Consulting firm.
+Within the context of this course, consulting is viewed broadly and is inclusive of a number of practice areas including Strategy Consulting, IT Consulting, Marketing Consulting, Human Capital Consulting, Operational / Business Process Consulting, Organizational Development Consulting, and the very specialized field of Engineering Management Consulting.
+We also explore emerging fields in Management Consulting.
+Course participants will be organized into teams and will have the opportunity to work on a project and collaborate with a tier one Consulting firm.